Felice-Copp56/Felice-Copp56/README.md

 - 🌱 I’m currently learning Cloud Computing ☁️
 - 📝 Languages: Java,C++, Python
 - 📚 A little bit of services: Azure, AWS
-- Here's where ypu can find me
+- Here's where you can find me
 - 📨 Telegram @Felice-Copp56